-The summary table shows the time the log message was r generated.
+The summary table shows the time the log message was recorded and the reason the log message was generated.
 Click Refresh to update this screen.
-Click Cle currently displayed on the screen.
-Click Download to sav ar to clear the whole log, regardless of what is
+Click Clear to clear the whole log, regardless of what is currently displayed on the screen.
+Click Download to save the log to your computer.